haystackandroid/vimspectr/README.md

   <p>Note: this step isn’t necessary for theming terminal vim.</p>
 </blockquote>

-<p>You’re going to need the path to <code class="highlighter-rouge">vimspectr/shell</code>, which means that you’ll need to know where vimspectr is installed on your system (i.e. the path to your vim plugins).
-For instance, if you use vim-plug as your plugin manager, the path will be <code class="highlighter-rouge">~/.vim/plugged/vimspectr/shell/</code>. <strong>The examples below use this path; adjust as necessary for your system.</strong></p>
+<p><strong>The examples below use the vim-plug path to <code class="highlighter-rouge">vimspectr/shell</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr your system.</strong></p>

 <p><strong>bash/zsh</strong>: add the following to <code class="highlighter-rouge">~/.bashrc</code> or <code class="highlighter-rouge">~/.zshrc</code>…</p>